 Catrina Sharp, Marketing Manager at eZanga, encourages people to go beyond the vote and join the conversation to help earn points.
 "We are having fun!
 Many participants would attribute 'bacon' to our success.
 Our goal is to win, but we want to laugh in the process and driving conversation across our social media channels has been the M.V.P. in the competition so far."

-Page 2 of 2 - According to Sharp, there are a few local businesses have stepped up to the plate to help eZanga and M.O.T.
+According to Sharp, there are a few local businesses have stepped up to the plate to help eZanga and M.O.T.
 Big Ball Marathon win $10,000 for the community.
 "Some of the companies that we are up against will have large numbers behind them, so we are so thankful to the organizations that have committed to helping us vote and spread the word about the contest."

 These notable organizations are 1861 Restaurant, the Delaware Mud Run, St. Andrews School, Blue Rock Financial Group, Pretzel Boy's, Jake's Burgers of Middletown, Fromage, The Middletown Area Chamber of Commerce and The New Castle County Chamber of Commerce.